Winogrand once said,

 From my point of view I like and enjoy both works, but feel that Wall’s approach is slightly more in line with my practice ideas.
 The use of living subjects is for me much a more rewarding constructed approach.
 It carries more challenges that can only push my practice forward.

 Winogrand to me represents a balance between the hunter, farmer and an example of where such collaboration between the two results in exceptional works.

 After passing away at the age of 56, it was discovered that Winogrand left behind some 6,500 undeveloped rolls of film.
 Considered one of the greatest photographers of the 20th century, Winogrand developed a style of photography that had immense power, but yet the photographer himself was seldom in the limelight, carrying a sense of passivity.

 Able to catch a scene in a split second and in a way that freezes the emotion and often spiritual nature of the view, Winogrand was often described as a poet of American life.
 In the mid 60’s he was in his prime.
 It is at this time that we see the best works.

 One of Winogrand’s strengths was that he had no fear of failure and would use this approach to his advantage.
 In my view, this is a real strength and one that I have some similarities with.

 The ability to take a photograph without fear that the image will be ‘useless’ allows for some to be both a hunter and a farmer.
 The creation of works that are both descriptive and symbolic can indeed be achieved.

-- Fig 4 – Winogrand, G. (1970) New Haven, Connecticut, posthumous digital reproduction from original negative. (source media)
+- Figure 4 – WINOGRAND, Garry.
+1970.
+New Haven, Connecticut, posthumous digital reproduction from the original negative.
+[Photograph] (source media)